anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Voucher Status (vStatus)

-The Registrar-Agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
+The Registrar-Agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint at `/.well-known/brski/voucher_status`.
 The Content-Type header is kept as `application/jose+json` as depicted in the example in {{vstat}}.

 The registrar SHOULD log the transaction provided for a pledge via Registrar-Agent and include the identity of the Registrar-Agent in these logs.
 For log analysis the following may be considered:

--   The registrar knows the interacting Registrar-Agent from the authentication of the Registrar-Agent towards the registrar using LDevID (RegAgt) and can log it accordingly.
+* The registrar knows the interacting Registrar-Agent from the authentication of the Registrar-Agent towards the registrar using LDevID (RegAgt) and can log it accordingly.
--   The telemetry information from the pledge can be correlated to the voucher response provided from the registrar to the Registrar-Agent and further to the pledge.
+* The telemetry information from the pledge can be correlated to the voucher response provided from the registrar to the Registrar-Agent and further to the pledge.
--   The telemetry information, when provided to the registrar is provided via the Registrar-Agent and can thus be correlated.
+* The telemetry information, when provided to the registrar is provided via the Registrar-Agent and can thus be correlated.

 The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device of the domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.